 You will notice there are now parts on the back side of the MAIN board.
 This was done to optimize space and reduce noise.

 There is a “Teensy Audio Hat Adapter” (shipped with the MAIN board) that shifts the audio hat to one side of the Teensy so that it clears the on-board power supply heat sinks.
 When this adapter is used, you must use 90-degree header pins for connection of the Q-OUT/AGND/I-OUT signals adjacent to Teensy pins 17/18/19 on the top side of the MAIN board.
-More about this later
+More about this later.

-4) Finally, you must select the correct display voltage via J2 (get this right or you may destroy your display) based on the voltage of the display your ordered or have changed to by the jumpers on the display (either 5V or 3.3V).
+4) You must select the correct display voltage via J2 (WARNING! get this right or you may destroy your display) based on the display voltage ordered (either 3.3V or 5V).

-There is a legacy issue to consider as well:
+There is a legacy issue that remains as well:

-To use the legacy Switch Matrix board and encoders (ala V010/V011 boards), one jumper needs to be installed to connect PIN 9 of the front panel/ Encoder connector on the MAIN board to PIN 39 of the Teensy (do that on the bottom).
+To use the legacy Switch Matrix board and encoders (ala the V010/V011 boards), one jumper wire needs to be installed to connect PIN 9 of the front panel/ Encoder connector on the MAIN board to PIN 39 of the Teensy (do that on the bottom).
 If you are using the new K9HZ Front Panel boards and connections, this jumper is not needed.

 Inventory and Prework

-Before you begin, inventory your parts against the latest V012 BOM to make sure you have everything you need to complete the MAIN board, including the Teensy Audio Hat, and the Teensy Audio Hat offset board.
-See Figure 1.
-The complete BOM is available on the GITHUB at:
+Before you begin, inventory your parts against the latest V012 BOM to make sure you have everything you need to complete the MAIN board, including a Teensy Audio Hat and the Teensy Audio Hat offset board (see Figure 1).
+The complete BOM is available on the GITHUB at: T41/T41_V012_Files_01-15-24/T41_V012_BOMs at main · DRWJSCHMIDT/T41 · GitHub

 Optional hardware to consider when assembling the Main board.